-During the year, the Organization's Board of Directors internally restricted \$75,000 (2017 - \$nil) of unrestricted net assets to be held for certain programming in future years.
-These internally restricted amounts are not available for other purposes without approval of the Board of Directors.
+During the year, the Organization's Board of Directors utilized \$75,000 (2018 - nil) of restricted net assets held for programming in 2019.

 The Board of Directors has also restricted net assets equal to the Organization's equity in capital assets.